Geological-Survey-of-Western-Australia/atratus/docs/source/high_level_design.rst

    GDI_GEODIGITAL
-   ├── configs                            ] Example configuration files to define a database connection and its schema ├── docs                               ┐ Package documentation │   └── getting_started_developer.md   |
+   ├── configs                            ] Example configuration files to define a database connection and its schema ├── docs/src                           ┐ Package documentation │   └── getting_started_developer.md   |
    │   └── high_level_design.md           │
    │   └── installation_and_use.md        │